 It should be recognised that these issues are likely to occur, and so schools should have procedures in place to deal with them.
 Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender+ (LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.
 We recognise that these children can be targeted by other children, so it is vital your school provide a safe space for these children to speak out and share their concerns with members of staff.
-Pupils are protected from 'upskirting', bullying, homophobic, biphobic and transphobic behaviour, racism, sexism, and other forms of discrimination Staff have familiarity with the Equality Act 2010 and the Public Sector Equality Duty (PSED), the Human Rights Act 1998 and recent reforms to the Act and how they apply to safeguarding https://www.gov.uk/government/consultations/human-rights-act-reform-a-modern-bill-ofrights/outcome/human-rights-act-reform-a-modern-bill-of-rights-consultation-response
+Pupils are protected from 'upskirting', bullying, homophobic, biphobic and transphobic behaviour, racism, sexism, and other forms of discrimination Staff have familiarity with the Equality Duty (PSED), the Human Rights Act 1998 and recent reforms to the Act and how they apply to safeguarding

-Our nursery acknowledges the need to treat everyone equally, with fairness, dignity, and respect.
+Our setting acknowledges the need to treat everyone equally, with fairness, dignity, and respect.
 Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
-We also have a statutory duty to report and record any of the above incidents.
-Schools must record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours so that they can understand the scale of the problem in their own schools and make appropriate plans to reduce it.
-For more guidance go to: Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)
+We also have a statutory duty to report and record any of the above incidents and must record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours and in doing so understand the scale of the problem and make appropriate plans to reduce it.